-- Female genital mutilation (FGM) comprises all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.
+- FGM comprises all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons

-- It is crude, and done without anaesthetic or sterilised tools.
+- It is done without anaesthetic or sterilised tools

-- Procedures can cause severe bleeding, problems with urinating, cysts, infections, infertility, complications in childbirth and increased risks of new born deaths.
+- FGM causes severe bleeding, problems with urinating, cysts, infections, infertility, complications in childbirth and increased risks of newborn deaths

-- About 150 million girls and women worldwide are currently living with the consequences of having their genitals mutilated or cut out.
+- About 150 million girls and women worldwide are currently in danger of having their genitals mutilated or cut out